SEAN: This week isn’t quite as bad as the previous two, but there’s still a chunky bit of stuff coming onto the shops.

 ASH: I’ve already got my copy of this one!
 Picturebox has been doing some really interesting manga releases this year and the production quality has been top-notch.
 Gold Pollen is the first volume in its Masters of Alternative Manga series; I’m very curious to see what else will be picked up.

-MELINDA: I’m pretty anxious to see this!
+MJ: I’m pretty anxious to see this!

 SEAN: SubLime has the 3rd volume of Blue Morning, which I understand has garnered some praise from other corners of the Manga Bookshelf.
 Anyone want to chime in?